 Lemon Law in West VirginiaGet detailed Vehicle History Report in 3 Easy Steps

 West Virginia offers protection against the purchase of "lemons," vehicles that don't meet the requirements and obligations under the terms of warranties.
-The Better Business Bureau offers a comprehensive section full of information regarding the Lemon Law and how to file a Lemon Law or auto warranty complaint.

 Matters should be initially handled with the manufacturer, agent, or authorized dealer.
 However, attorneys who specialize in the Lemon Law can assist with legal matters.
 And in West Virginia, you can file a lawsuit without having to arbitrate your claim.